 The Human Development Index (HDI), developed by the United Nations Development Programme (UNDP), serves as a comprehensive metric for ranking countries by their level of human development.
 By incorporating three fundamental aspects of human progress—health, education, and standard of living—the HDI provides a more nuanced view of development beyond economic indicators.

-This article looks into the data from the most recent UNDP’s Human Development Report, examining HDI trends across countries and regions from 1990 to 2022—the most current year for which data are available.
+This article looks into the data from the UNDP’s Human Development Report 2025, examining HDI trends across countries and regions from 1990 to 2023—the most current year for which data are available.

 The overall HDI scores reflect how countries perform across the three dimensions covered by the Index: